heterodb/pg-strom/docker/README.md

 cd docker/pg13
 docker build -t pgstrom-postgis33 -f Dockerfile.pgstrom-postgis33 .
 ```
 The generated Docker image will be 2.63GB in size.
-This is a large image, but many dependences are required to run PostGIS and PG-Strom.
+When compressed, the size is appromimately 1.2 GB per DockerHub.

 ```
 docker images | grep pgstrom-postgis33